Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 	+	#####	AWS Elastic Beanstalk

         AWS Elastic Beanstalk is an easy-to-use service for deploying and scaling web applications.
-You can upload your code, and Elastic Beanstalk automatically handles the deployment, from capacity provisioning, load balancing, auto-scaling to application health monitoring.
-At the same time, you retain full control over the AWS resources powering your application and can access the underlying resources at any time.
+We can upload our code, and Elastic Beanstalk automatically handles the deployment, from capacity provisioning, load balancing, auto-scaling to application health monitoring.
+At the same time, we retain full control over the AWS resources powering our application and can access the underlying resources at any time.

-        There is no additional charge for Elastic Beanstalk; you pay for only the AWS resources needed to store and run your applications.
+        There is no additional charge for Elastic Beanstalk; we pay for only the AWS resources needed to store and run our applications.

 ###	Introduction to Amazon EC2
 In this section, we will be introduced to Amazon EC2, a cloud computing service.
 Amazon EC2 is a web service that provides resizable compute capacity in the cloud at affordable costs all around the world.

 +	####	What is Amazon  EC2?

 	Amazon EC2, is a compute service that _provides resizable compute capacity in the cloud_.
 It's designed to make web-scale computing easier for developers.
-It eliminates the need to invest in hardware up front, so you can focus on developing and deploying applications faster.
+It eliminates the need to invest in hardware up front, so we can focus on developing and deploying applications faster.
 We can use Amazon EC2 to launch as many _virtual server_, also known as **compute instances**, as we need.

 	+	#####	EC2 instance types